 Our work together remains completely confidential; however, there are three exceptions to this:

-- The BACP require that I take action if I thought that you were likely to seriously harm yourself or another person.
+· The BACP require that I take action if I thought that you were likely to seriously harm yourself or another person.

 Number of Sessions / Ending Counselling

 When therapy is open-ended, as opposed to limited, it is important that ending therapy is not sudden so we will regularly review progress to help determine the duration of our work together.
 In the normal course of events you will probably know when you are ready to finish counselling, and we will agree together on the work we need to do to prepare for this.
 You may at times find counselling very difficult, become distressed and feel the need to end.
-I would ask you come and talk to me about these difficulties rather than suddenly ending, as this could well deprive us of the chance of resolving important issues.
+I would ask you to come and talk to me about these difficulties rather than suddenly ending, as this could well deprive us of the chance of resolving important issues.
 I will not suddenly or without warning terminate our contract, except in exceptional circumstances, which would become clear in the course of the/our work together, which we would fully discuss at that time.